By using this site, you agree to the Privacy Policy and Terms of Use.

 • Frequently asked questions

-• How do mental health conditions lead to physical health problems?
+• How do mental health conditions relate to physical health problems?

-• Why don’t mental health and poverty amplify each other’s health effects?
+• Why don’t mental health and income amplify each other’s health effects?

 • What makes Denmark’s health data unique for this type of research?